 Two stories, part two

 My work with Betheny became very focused because multiple thought paths easily distracted her.
 Her propensity towards endlessly listening to everybody on every issue had become a problem.
 Betheny struggled to close her door consistently so people were still able to get her attention.
 Together we agreed that she would attempt to curtail her open-door policy by clearly and firmly announcing her decisions and then allow for only three days of additional input.

 Raul was aware of the divisive gossip around the office, but he was not intervening.
 After rehearing his remarks with me, he met with the staff, acknowledged the destructive gossip, and described how he wanted it to stop and what the consequences would be if someone violated the new expectation.
 Within weeks he had called out several staff members, written up misconduct reports and ultimately had to dismiss a repeat offender.
 Not only did the gossip stop, but the respect for Raul skyrocketed.

 Sadly, Betheny just could not sustain new habits.
 She claimed they just weren’t in line with her core sense of self and she was willing to suffer the consequences.
 She was removed from her position.
 Conversely, Raul felt freed up and raring to go.
 His funders were delighted with the progress and extended their support.

 At the root of making effective leadership changes is an accurate assessment of what needs to be different, loads of experimentation, feedback and support, and reinforcement for achieving improved outcomes.
 Even more fundamental is the motivation to change.

 The moral of the story?
 Change is possible but you really have to want it.

-Nicki Roth is the cofounder of Saroga, the Nonprofit Leadership Forum.
-Her work focuses on facilitating leadership growth.
+Nicki Roth is a senior consultant at Paradox Strategies.
 She brings decades of experience as an executive, management consultant, and therapist to her nonprofit and corporate clients.